-Stassi Schroeder’s Husband Beau Clark Gives First look At Life With Baby Hartford
+Stassi Schroeder's Husband Beau Clark Gives First Look At Life With Baby Hartford

 Stassi Schroeder and her husband Beau Clark are giving fans a look at their new life as parents.

-One week after the former Vanderpump Rules stars announced the arrival of their daughter, Harford Charlie Rose, Beau treated social media followers to a peek at their first family “brunch.”
+One week after the former Vanderpump Rules stars announced the arrival of their daughter, Hartford Charlie Rose, Beau treated social media followers to a peek at their first family "brunch."

 In a sweet post to Beau's Instagram story, the proud papa shared a pic of the dining room in the couple's Hollywood Hills home, as could be seen in a photo shared by In Touch Weekly

-The table displayed a spread that included plates of scrambled eggs, sausage and hashbrowns, a can of cold brew, two fancy beverages in wine glasses, as well as a copy of the book, Eat, Sleep, Poop: A Common Sense Guide to Your Baby’s First Year by Scott W. Cohen, the Peter Linenthal children’s board book Look, Look, and perhaps the most important essential of all: a breast bump.
+The table displayed a spread that included plates of scrambled eggs, sausage and hash browns, a can of cold brew, two fancy beverages in wine glasses, as well as a copy of the book Eat, Sleep, Poop: A Common Sense Guide to Your Baby's First Year by Scott W. Cohen, the Peter Linenthal children's board book Look, Look, and perhaps the most important essential of all: a breast bump.

 "Our 1st brunch!"
 Beau captioned the post.

-Fans have been patiently waiting for a first photo of Harford, whom Stassi has teased as “Baby H” during her pregnancy.
+Fans have been patiently waiting for a first photo of Hartford, whom Stassi teased as "Baby H" during her pregnancy.
 While the former Bravo star kept her followers in the loop throughout her pregnancy with bump shots and nursery updates, she is clearly enjoying some private time with her newborn right now.

 On social media, some commenters begged to see a glimpse of the first-ever Vanderpump Rules baby.